vidsicious612/hmx-importer/README.md

 Weights for TBRB/GDRB only work for Wii version.

+To make sure the mesh doesn't get distorted when an armature modifier is applied, select the skeleton and go into Pose Mode, and apply the pose as the rest pose.

+Then try it again.

 And if there's any game/platform you want me to add support for, do let me know.